 Holly swore under her breath.
 If only she’d waited a little longer, she could have attacked when he was actually sleeping…

 Estilian stated, “I will reduce your body to a crawling ruin.
 Your flesh will feed the nameless horrors that inhabit these lands.
-Thus far, I have guarded our passage with an aegis obscura—an arcane ward that masked our presence.
-You will enjoy it no longer, Holly.
-You will swim through the depths of madness, before gnashing fangs and yellowed claws tear you apart.
+Know this: I have guarded our passage with an aegis obscura—an arcane ward that masks our presence.
+You will enjoy it no longer, impostor.
+You will spiral into the depths of madness, before gnashing fangs tear you apart.
 There are predators here, Holly.
 As big as a yurt and quiet as a mouse.”

 Cold sweat ran down her brow.
 Was he serious?
-Had he been protecting her from giant creepy-crawlies?
-She was strong as fuck, but if she had to grapple with a hungry monster…
+Had he been protecting her from giant beasts?
+She was strong as fuck, but only compared to other humans…

 “I have learned from you, Holly.
 You have taught me the importance of toying with my prey.
 I offer you the choice between a bad end…and a worse one.”
-A delirious giggle slipped from his lips.
+A delirious giggle escaped his lips.
 “It feels intoxicating, this power over your fate.
 It feels…cathartic.”

 Peter’s face flashed through her mind.
 Her eyes steeled over.

-The mage boomed out a guttural phrase—the air warped and bulged toward his mouth—then spat out a torrent of gray fog.
+The mage boomed out a guttural phrase—the air warped and bulged toward his mouth—then he spat out a torrent of gray fog.
 It sped across the desert, swirling the sand into a hissing, rattling maelstrom.
-Holly crossed her arms, shielding her eyes from an onslaught of spellcraft.
-At first she tensed, expecting her flesh to be torn off her bones, but then she realized it was just wind.
+Holly crossed her arms, shielding her eyes from the magical onslaught.
+At first she tensed, expecting her flesh to be torn from her bones, but then she realized it was just wind.
 Nothing was happening except…except…

 you’re nothing you don’t deserve you don’t you don’t you don’t